Camicam311/PostgreSQL-Tutorial/README.md

 ![q11.1](query_images/q11.1.PNG)

 In addition to the query above, we also joined `houses` and used `WHERE` to find the Slytherins who are not purebloods.
 We find that there are two half blood Slytherins and two Slytherins whose bloodtype is unknown.
-Note that `!=` means "does not equal" and we use parenthesis carefully around the `OR` statement to differentiate it from the `AND`.
+Note that `!=` means "does not equal" and we use parenthesis carefully around `OR` to separate the first blood_type condition from the `AND` operator.

 ```
 -- are all Slytherins purebloods? --